liberland/docs/blockchain/dev/bootstrapping_new_testnet.md

 2023-01-03 12:27:55 💻 Target environment: gnu
 ```

 Note the `Local node identity is: 12D3KooWL8az46KDc6d4iMCtwwx2RW7fxP7DfNYMVQRX7STWzBcj` in output.
-Copy this ID, we'll need it later.
+Copy this ID from your output, we'll need it later.

 ## 6. Running remaining initial nodes